A Feature Documentary

 Humans crossed Beringia — a vast frozen land bridge that once connected Asia and North America.
 Their journey became the foundation of the Americas.

-From ancient myths and biblical theories to modern genetics and archaeology, The Code of Beringia explores the evolving search for the origins of the first peoples of the Americas — and what that search reveals about us today.
+From ancient myths and biblical theories to modern genetics and archaeology, The Code of Beringia explores the evolving search for the origins of the first peoples of the Americas.

-Filmed across Canada and Kazakhstan, the documentary follows scientists, historians, archaeologists, and Indigenous voices as they investigate traces of ancient migration still preserved within DNA, oral traditions, landscapes, symbols, and collective memory.
+Filmed across Canada and Kazakhstan, following scientists, historians, archaeologists, and Indigenous voices as they investigate traces of migration preserved in DNA, oral traditions, landscapes, and memory.

 20K